CRUDEN BAY HOTEL, STATION & TRAM

 somewhat like an old fashioned post box.

-Showing the relation of the tram line coming in from Station Road and curving past the station house towards the loop
+Showing the relation of the tram line coming in from Station Road and curving past the station house towards the loop and onto the stop block just out of sight.

-the trams, where thywe would then walk along the concourse path to the waiting room and platform.
-It is interesting that the
+The fenced off section is probably where Hotel passengers joined and alighted the trams, where they would then walk along the concourse path to the waiting

-tram track appears to have ran through a low cutting past the house, which would have acted as a barrier.
-On the far right
+room and platform.
+It is interesting that the tram track appears to have ran through a low cutting past the house, which would have acted as a barrier.
+On the far

-is the Goods Shed.
+right is the Goods Shed.
 From this view it seems obvious that there had been two tracks.
-On the right of the main track that went
+On the right of the main track that went inside the shed you can just

-inside the shed you can just make out the rough ground where the nearer track had been lifted.
-This track terminated outside
+make out the rough ground where the nearer track had been lifted.
+This track terminated outside the shed.
+You can also follow the curve where the points would

-goods yard was on one side of the station goods trains for boddam would have had to back out onto the mainline then run northwards.
-Trains coming from Boddam would have had to run past the station into the cutting towards Hatton then push
+out onto the mainline then run northwards.
+Trains coming from Boddam would have had to run past the station into the cutting towards Hatton then push back

-back into the goods yard.
+into the goods yard.
 Slain's Castle is seen in the far background between the house and shed!
-I would love to see the original print or negative of this photograph, which would have much finer detail than this book print.
+I would love to see the original print or negative of this photograph,

 Slainte Castle through the 200mm zoom lens in Sept.
 2008